 Lead

 As the lead, it might also be good to set up an email reminder for people to update their KPIs and even what role they will be taking in the next meeting.
-This is not as necessary for daily or weekly operational reviews, but monthly ones are infrequent enough, an email reminder wouldn’t hurt.
+This is not as necessary for daily or weekly operational reviews, but monthly ones are infrequent enough that an email reminder wouldn’t hurt.

 Data Collector / KPI results